 From a theoretical perspective, the findings of this study make several contributions to the current literature.
 First, one of the key theoretical contributions is the integration of platform governance into the analysis of competitive firm behaviors.
-Previous studies have largely examined online review manipulation in isolation [2,3], focusing either on the effects of manipulation between firms or on platform governance as a separate regulatory mechanism.
-By embedding the platform as an active player in a three-party game model, this study advances the understanding of how platforms influence the strategic decisions of competing firms in review manipulation.
-This approach provides a more comprehensive view of the interplay between platform governance and market competition.
+Previous studies have predominantly examined online review manipulation in isolation [2,3], focusing either on the effects of manipulation between firms or on platform governance as a separate regulatory mechanism.
+By embedding the platform as an active player in a three-party game model, the present study advances the understanding of how platforms influence the strategic decisions of competing firms engaged in review manipulation.
+Therefore, such an approach provides a more comprehensive view of the interplay between platform governance and market competition.

-Second, this paper considers the economic interests behind the platform governance.
-Unlike existing literature that tends to treat platform governance as a purely regulatory mechanism, this study explores the economic motivations behind platform governance decisions.
-It demonstrates that platforms do not merely impose governance to curb manipulative behavior but also weigh governance against their own profitability.
-By modeling the platform as a strategic actor driven by economic incentives, this research adds depth to the understanding of how platforms balance short-term profits with long-term sustainability, offering fresh insights into the economic rationale behind governance strategies, which has not been discussed in previous literature [13].
+Second, this paper considers the economic interests behind the decision to implement platform governance.
+Unlike the existing literature that tends to treat platform governance as a purely regulatory mechanism, this study explores the economic motivations behind platform governance decisions.
+In particular, this work demonstrates that platforms do not merely impose governance to curb manipulative behavior but also weigh governance against their own profitability.
+Thus, by modeling the platform as a strategic actor driven by economic incentives, the current research adds depth to the understanding of how platforms balance short-term profits with long-term sustainability.
+In doing so, the present work offers fresh insights into the economic rationale behind governance strategies, which have not been discussed in previous literature [13].

 Third, this paper incorporates time into the model.
 By integrating a temporal dimension into the analysis, this research enhances the understanding of how strategies evolve over time within the context of platform governance and firm manipulation.
-Traditional models often provide a static view, failing to capture the dynamic interactions between platforms and firms.
-This study shows that the timing of governance implementation affects both firms’ manipulation strategies and platform profitability.
-Over time, as firms adapt to governance measures, their incentive structures shift, demonstrating that strategic interactions in e-commerce marketplaces are not only about immediate actions but also about long-term planning and adjustments.
+Traditional models often provide a static view and fail to capture the dynamic interactions between platforms and firms.
+In comparison, this study shows that the timing of governance implementation affects both firms’ manipulation strategies and platform profitability.
+Over time, firms’ incentive structures shift as they adapt to governance measures.
+This change demonstrates that strategic interactions in e-commerce marketplaces are not only about immediate actions but also about long-term planning and adjustments.

 Managerial contributions

 We also offer important managerial implications.
 First, from the platform’s perspective, our study explains why platforms initiate governance.
-By adopting an economic perspective, we analyze the changes in platform profits before and after governance and derive the optimal governance intensity under different manipulation scenarios.
+By adopting an economic perspective, we analyze the changes in platform profits before and after governance, as well as derive the optimal governance intensity under different manipulation scenarios.
 Unlike the conventional view that platform governance is primarily aimed at preventing the negative impact of fraudulent reviews on market order and consumer trust [34,35], our findings reveal that platforms can strategically balance governance intensity and revenue to achieve governance profit maximization.
 In other words, platforms do not necessarily need to eradicate all fraudulent reviews.
-Instead, they can implement moderate governance that allows certain firms to continue engaging in manipulation, thereby maximizing their own profitability without significantly undermining overall market trust.
+Instead, they can implement moderate governance that allows certain firms to continue engaging in review manipulation to varying degrees, thereby maximizing their own profitability without significantly undermining overall market trust.
 This insight provides e-commerce platforms with a new governance approach—dynamically adjusting the intensity of governance to enhance market fairness while optimizing their business models.
 Furthermore, our study highlights the role of time in governance effectiveness.
-We find that governance intensity does not remain static but rather gradually strengthens over time.
-This finding has important managerial implications for e-commerce platforms: rather than imposing rigid, one-size-fits-all governance measures, platforms should adopt adaptive governance strategies that evolve with market conditions and governance costs, ensuring an optimal balance between governance expenses and revenue generation.
+In particular, we find that governance intensity does not remain static but rather gradually strengthens over time.
+This finding has important managerial implications for e-commerce platforms: Rather than imposing rigid, one-size-fits-all governance measures, platforms should adopt adaptive governance strategies that evolve with market conditions and governance costs, thus ensuring an optimal balance between governance expenses and revenue generation.